rbrahul/Awesome-JSON-Viewer/README.md

 ### Version 1.0.0 on  04-10-2020
 **New Feature**
-  All the essential features of JSON Viewer
+  - All the essential features of JSON Viewer

+### Version 1.0.1 on  20-10-2021
+**New Feature**
+  - Added ContentType application/json detection before initialising JSON Viewer Pro extension to webpage.
+**Bug Fix**
+- Fixed bug for NextJS framework implemented sites and Twitter Cards.
+- Added support for *localhost (http://localhost:port)* sites blocking in Manage URL settings.

 **Developed with ♥ using ReactJS, Jquery and D3**